 - Enterprise Investment Schemes (EIS) / Seed EIS – they give tax advantages for those investing in smaller companies/start-ups that may struggle to get funding elsewhere to help build enterprise.

-- Charity donations – money can be given to charity from before-tax income so the charity receives more than you lose from your pay packet (see Tax-Efficient Charity Giving).
+- Charity donations – money can be given to charity from before-tax income so the charity receives more than you lose from your pay packet.
 Charity giving is encouraged as, again, it often takes the burden off the state.

 - Marriage tax allowance – this is a government policy to reward marriage or civil partnerships within the tax system.
 Whether you believe in this form of social engineering or not, it allows people to make a tax gain of up to £662.
 See how to claim the marriage tax allowance.

 - Uniform tax rebates – if you wash and launder your own work uniform there’s a tax allowance you can claim for doing so (see Uniform Tax Rebates) as this is seen as a legitimate cost of employment, so you shouldn’t be out of pocket.

 - Childcare vouchers – this is a state scheme to ease the burden of childcare costs by allowing it to be paid for from gross income (see Childcare Vouchers).

 Of course all schemes have the potential for abuse, crossing the line into avoidance or evasion.
 Yet in their vanilla sense, they’re all tax planning and people should be encouraged to take advantage.

 This is a much trickier question.
 There is, of course, an argument that a site which shows people loopholes and tricks to pay less to big companies should do the same with tax.